 Policies contain multiple definitions, where definitions are what does the auditing/action.
 Thus, you can create a definition and apply it to multiple policies.

 Role Based Access Control (RBAC) and Roles

-In this article, only the following roles with be discussed:
+For the purpose of this this article, only the following roles within Azure RBAC will be discussed: